The 36 Wedding Venue Questions to Ask on Your Site Tour

 Why you want to know: This question is twofold: You want to know if the venue has enough outlets and power for every pro requiring electricity, and you also want to get an idea of the lighting.
 Is it extremely fluorescent or dim?
-Will it make your photos look odd?
 Are they able to project the uplighting hue you want onto the dance floor?
-These are all important things to know, especially for evening receptions.
+These are all important things to know—especially for evening receptions.

 How many hours does our rental cover?

-Why you want to know: Besides the actual ceremony and reception, you’ll want to know the exact time your pros can arrive to start setting up (they usually need at least two hours, if not more) and what time they need to be out by so they know when to start breaking down.
-You don’t want to be charged more if the venue has to keep the lights on for 30 extra minutes!
+Why you want to know: Besides the actual ceremony and reception, you'll want to know the exact time your pros can arrive to start setting up on your wedding day (they usually need at least two hours, if not more) and what time they need to be out by so they know when to start breaking down.
+You don't want to be charged extra if the venue has to keep the lights on for 30 more minutes.

 What are the logistics for pros and rentals?

-Why you want to know: Some rental companies will charge you extra if they have to walk up and down stairs, so you’ll need to know if there are stairs, a service elevator, a loading dock or a separate entrance for them.
-You should also ask if they’ll be charged extra for any weekday/weekend drop-offs or pickups if they want to start delivering rentals ahead of time or pick something up a day later, and what their time windows are.
+Why you want to know: Some rental companies will charge you extra if they have to walk up and down stairs, so you'll need to know if there are stairs, a service elevator, a loading dock or a separate entrance for them.
+You should also ask if there are additional charges for any weekday/weekend drop-offs or pickups if they want to start delivering rentals ahead of time or pick something up a day later, and what their time windows are.

 What kinds of restrictions do you have?